10mm Auto: History

 Due to media exposure in the television series Miami Vice, where one of the lead protagonists had used the pistol as his primary signature weapon, demand for the Bren Ten increased after manufacturing ceased.
 In the succeeding five years, prices on the Standard Model rose to in excess of U.S. $1,400, and original magazines were selling for over U.S. $150.

 The Federal Bureau of Investigation briefly field-tested the 10mm Auto using a M1911 pistol and a Thompson Model 1928 submachine gun as an "urban carbine" before adopting the Smith & Wesson Model 1076 in 1990; a short-barreled version of the Model 1026 with its slide-mounted decock/firing pin block safety supplanted by only a frame-mounted decocker.
-A contract was signed with Heckler & Koch to produce a quantity of the specialized MP5 utilizing the cartridge, designated MP5/10 for use by their Hostage Rescue Team and Special Weapons and Tactics Teams.
-Since 1994, both units still field the weapon and caliber to this day.
+A contract was signed with Heckler & Koch to produce a quantity of the specialized MP5 utilizing the cartridge, designated MP5/10 for use by their Hostage Rescue Team and Special Weapons and Tactics Teams, which have both fielded the weapon and caliber since 1994.

-The 10mm cartridge was selected for Federal Bureau of Investigation use after a Wound Ballistics Seminar at the FBI Academy in September 1987, which managed to agree what a good cartridge would do, but couldn't agree if 9mm or .45 ACP could meet FBI requirements.
+The 10mm cartridge was selected for Federal Bureau of Investigation use after a Wound Ballistics Seminar at the FBI Academy in September 1987, which agreed what a good cartridge would do, but could not agree if 9mm or .45 ACP could meet FBI requirements.
 In the same year, an informal test was conducted using a variety of available 9mm and .45 ACP handguns.
 The test indicated that only the type of 9mm round, described as "147 grain subsonic hollow point round produced by Winchester" had acceptable penetration.
 The test seemed inconsistent or contradictory to future observers, and it was accused of heavy .45 ACP and American handgun bias.

 According to the latter 10mm report, it was decided: "five shots were fired in each of the 8 penetration tests, providing a total of 40 shots for each caliber or bullet type tested".
 The first selected was the 9mm described above.
 The second was a ".45 round, Remington 185 grain hollow point".
 The Wound Ballistic Workshop participants had a "consensus" that hollow points with "superior penetration" was what was needed.